 They think it is really cool and saves both of us time.
 So it is a win on both sides.

-- Around Christmas time I like to send Christmas cards to all of the buyers from the past year.
+- Around Christmas time I like to send Christmas cards to all of the buyers I have their full addresses for that bought from me in the past year.
 Anything you can do to encourage people to recommend you to others will go a long way.

 - Have thank-you cards prewritten if you don’t have time to write them as the buyers come.
 You can also put 2 or 3 business cards in the thank you card.
-This makes it easy for them to recommend you to others as well as making it seem like you care and are not looking to get rid of them after you have their money.
+This makes it easy for them to recommend you to others.
+It also makes it seem like you care and are not looking to get rid of them after you have their money.